mohitpubnub/subscribe-poc/README.md

 # subscribe-poc

-Proposed Implementation for subscribe feature
+Basic Implementation for subscribe feature

+## WIP

+- Introduce event scheduler (internal to state transition)

+  - Still trying to find reason to have a separate entity for event schedular

+- More coverage to edge cases and better exception hadling.